HighIander/smart-element-extension/README.md

 Firefox Desktop can load the extension temporarily for development/testing.

-1. Download and unzip the Smart Element release ZIP.
+1. Download the Smart Element ZIP from the [Smart Element v1.0.0 release page](https://github.com/HighIander/smart-element-extension/releases/tag/1.0.0) and unzip it.2.
+Open Firefox.
-2. Open Firefox.
 3. Go to `about:debugging`.
 4. Click **This Firefox**.
 5. Click **Load Temporary Add-on...**.